 The Foreign Investment Law – What Does it Mean for WFOEs?

 Since March 2019, when the FIL (Foreign Investment Law) was first enacted, many interpretations have been suggested.
-Launched in January this year, the new FIL is already a fait accompli, and is being practically implemented.
+Launched in January 2020, the new FIL is already a fait accompli, and is being practically implemented.
 Here is what WFOEs in China need to know.

 The new FIL is in fact a merge between 3 previous foreign investment regulating laws (that by now have become abolished).
 At its core, the law equals the legal status of foreign companies in China to the status of local companies, in order to send a positive message to the world and attract more foreign companies and investments into China.